Euren/2017-CS-Programming-Plan/README.md

 	- Programming Pearls
 	- Elements of Programming Interviews in Java (I will convert this to C# code in practice)
 	- Unix Programming Environment and/or The Linux Programming Interface
+	- Problem Solving with Algorithms and Data Structures Using Python

 ## 4b.Coding Question Practice (ties in with interview books above)
 	- Work on problem recognition, learning when to use the right data structures and algorithms.
 	- Implement Algorithm Design Canvas?
 	- Use large sketchbook as a sofa whiteboard
+	- Purchase a whiteboard?
 	- Challenge Sites:
 		- LeetCode, TopCoder, Project Euler, Codewars, HackerRank, Codility, InterviewCake, InterviewBit